TP-Lab/BlockchainGuide-IOST-EN/README.md

 **1、How do you get hold of IOST ?**

-Users can purchase IOST Token by trading from exchanges, spot swap and fiat currency.
+Users can purchase IOST Token by trading from exchanges and spot swap.

 Trading on Exchanges